Identify your skills and employment goals:

 Preparing for Federal Employment

-- Understand the basics about the Civil Service: appointments and services.
+- Understand the basics about the Civil Service: and .

 - Develop a federal resume and seek the help of your Global Employment Advisor.
 Overseas DOS direct hire employees and his/her EFM spouses or partner are also eligible to use the Career Development Resource Center.